 8 Top-Rated Tourist Attractions in the Jezreel Plain

-Forever immortalised as the place of Armageddon thanks to St. John's writings in the New Testament's Revelations, Megiddo is said to be the place where the world's last battle will take place.
+The most important sightseeing attraction in the area and forever immortalised as the place of Armageddon, thanks to St. John's writings in the New Testament's Revelations, Megiddo is said to be the place where the world's last battle will take place.
 This ancient site has already been through the wars a few times in its long history.
-Megiddo was an important stronghold in ancient times thanks to its strategic situation, situated at the mouth of the valley where the road divides into a western branch heading for Tyre and Sidon (in modern Lebanon) and an eastern branch making for Damascus and Mesopotamia.
+Megiddo was an important stronghold in ancient times thanks to its strategic situation at the mouth of the valley, where the road divides into a western branch heading for Tyre and Sidon (in modern Lebanon) and an eastern branch heading to Damascus and Mesopotamia.
 The extensive ruins have been thoroughly excavated here and include an Eastern Temple and Double Temple complex as well as an extremely well-preserved water system that dates back to the 9th century BC.
 The site is well laid out, and due to helpful information signs dotted around the ruins and a good museum, even those with a woolly sense of history will enjoy a visit here.

 Location: 12 kilometers west of Afula

 - Read More:

 Mount Tabor plays an important religious role, and for many tourists here on pilgrimage trips, it is high on their things to do list.
 For Christians, Mount Tabor is believed to be the site of Christ's Transfiguration, and the summit is home to both a Franciscan Monastery and the Basilica of the Transfiguration.
 Even if you're not religious, the basilica is worth a visit for its gorgeous mosaics.
 The views across the surrounding countryside are stunning from atop the mountain, and for those who like activity, there are plenty of hiking opportunities in the area.

 3 Mount Gilboa